Motivation and Exercise

 If our collective understanding of how to exercise has given us these results, I believe that we need to reconsider every single aspect of our relationship with exercise.
 We also need to remove any and all possible barriers.
 Viewing motivation as a prerequisite for beginning to exercise is a potential barrier.
 Let’s get rid of it.

 If you’ve been thinking about becoming more active, start today.
 Even if you’re not motivated.
 You get the benefits of exercise even if you do it begrudgingly.
-And if you can push yourself through a few workouts to get started, you might find that motivation starts to find you.
+If you can push yourself through a few workouts to get started, you might find that motivation starts to find you.

 If you’re thinking about starting a new exercise routine and think some professional coaching can help you get where you want to go, our online training programs might be perfect for you.
 Get in touch to find out more.